IoannisAndrikos/Meshing_3D/README.md

 **TODOs:**

-	1. Install both OpenCV and VTK
+	1. Set to enviroment variables Path the OpenCV and VTK dlls path:
-	2. Link solution projects to them
+		a. ...Meshing_3D\third_party_libraries\opencv\x64\vc15\bin
+		b. ...Meshing_3D\third_party_libraries\vtk\bin
-	3. Change the paths in UnitTesting/test.cpp with your local environment paths
+	3. Change the "myPath" value in UnitTesting/test.cpp (line:6) with a path of your local enviroment
 	4. Run tests
+	5. Three 3D objects with the names: cylinder.stl, bar.stl, triangular.stl will be generated in path thah you set.
+	6. Enjoy